HaywardMorihara/2021FebGameJam/README.md

 # Notes:
 ## TODO
-- PlayTest
+- PlayTest and publish v2
-- Make game playable right on Itch.io
 - Publish to Android store
-- Polish itch page (screenshots)

 # Probably Won't Do
 - Levels inherit, instead of copyings